capta-journal/map/countries/USA/states/capta.md

 ![Google image search of "by state"](data/google_image_search_by_state.png)

-The above screenshot shows the result of Googling "by state."
+The above screenshot shows the result of Googling images "by state."
 As a data analyst, you too have probably dealt with data organized by state at some point.
 Visualizing such data on a map can help you spot regional trends and anomalies.
 It's also a more attractive way to present your analysis, as a bar chart with 50 bars is just not very pretty.

 You may also know that creating such thematic map (technically known as a [choropleth](https://en.wikipedia.org/wiki/Choropleth_map)) is non-trivial.
 You either have to reach for specialized geospatial tools or dive deep into Javascript/D3 programming.
 Here I'll show you a much simpler alternative using [Vega-Lite](https://vega.github.io/vega-lite/), a visualization language where you specify your graph using JSON.
-At the end of this tutorial, you'll have created this population growth choropleth.
+At the end of this tutorial, you'll have created this population growth choropleth:

 ```{vl file=pop_growth_rate.vl.json}
 ```